kezhuw/async-select/README.md

 ## Links
 * [crossbeam-channel](https://docs.rs/crossbeam/0.8.4/crossbeam/channel/macro.select.html): this is where I learned what real marcos look like.
 * [stuck::select](https://docs.rs/stuck/0.4.0/stuck/macro.select.html): this is where `async-select::select!` derive from.
 * [tokio](https://docs.rs/tokio): tokio is great on it own.
 But it is apprently not kind to runtime agnostic library.
-You simpley can't tell which part of it is runtime agnostic.
+You simply can't tell which part of it is runtime agnostic.
 So better to avoid it entirely if you even want runtime agnostic.
 * [The Little Book of Rust Macros](https://veykril.github.io/tlborm/decl-macros/macros-methodical.html): hmm, the book.